 |Office 365 ProPlus||Add user accounts to the groups to automatically deploy Office 365 ProPlus for users with Office 2010, Office 2013, or Office 2016.|

 |Mobile device management||Add accounts to the groups for device enrollment and device-based conditional access policies.|

 |Information protection||Add user accounts to the groups for Information Protection labels.|

-Once the foundation infrastructure is completed, tested, and piloted, you can roll out installed software, such as Windows 10 Enterprise and Office 365 ProPlus, and cloud-based services and protections, such as device enrollment and conditional access policies, to your users in the manner that best fits your business goals and IT resources.
+Once phases or elements of the foundation infrastructure are completed, tested, and piloted, you can roll out installed software, such as Windows 10 Enterprise and Office 365 ProPlus, and cloud-based services and protections, such as device enrollment and conditional access policies, to your users in the manner that best fits your business goals and IT resources.

 Deployment and project management strategies

 To give you some ideas on how to approach the project management of the different phases of the foundation infrastructure for pilot users and the rest of your organization, see deployment strategies.